aphalo/photobiologySun/README.md

 ```

 Summary calculations can be easily done with methods from package
 ‘photobiology’.
-Here we calculate photon irradiance.
+Here we calculate photon irradiance with function
+`q_irrad()` for another collection of spectra.
 As the spectra are
 normalised we pass `allow.scaled = TRUE`,

 ``` r